 For Immediate Release

-Organized by the American Alliance of Museums (AAM), the thirteenth annual—and first-ever virtual—Museums Advocacy Day, February 22–23 welcomes a record number of participants from all fifty states and Washington, DC.
-Advocates are presenting Congress with powerful research and stories on the economic, educational, and community impact museums make locally and nationally and how they are vital to our nation’s recovery.
+Organized by the American Alliance of Museums (AAM), the fourteenth annual Museums Advocacy Day, February 28–March 1, welcomes participants from nearly all fifty states and Washington, DC.
+Advocates are presenting Congress with powerful research and stories on the economic, educational, and community impact museums make locally and nationally, and how they are vital to our nation’s recovery.

 The Alliance reports the following figures that exemplify the importance of investing in museums: